G14-Y3/IPEwG/README.md

 We have tried to package the software into executable format (e.g. dmg/exe/deb).
 However, due to the use of TornadoFx in Kotlin, it has taken significantly longer time than we expected.
 Thus the most recommended way for launching the software now is by running `gradlew` script in the root folder.

+You need to have JDK 11 - 16 installed on your local computer.
 In Linux or MacOS, simply run `./gradlew run` and it will start the application, or use Intellij to open the project and configure the runner to be `gradle` with the `run` command.
 In Windows, run `./gradlew.bat run`.
 Remember to check the permission of the file `gradlew` or `gradlew.bat`.

 Below is a list of issues we encountered when trying to package the software into a proper distribution: